 3. Reset SMC and NVRAM

 The SMC, or, System Management Controller is hooked up with power management, keyboard backlights and fan control among other features.
-SMC issues can result in slow performance and other problems, like a noisy fan.
-Resetting the SMC can improve the overall performance of your MacBook.
-It will never erase anything and will help speed up your Mac, resolve startup issues and fix Wi-Fi hardware problems.
+SMC issues can result in slow performance and many other issues, like a noisy fan.
+Resetting SMC can improve the overall performance of your MacBook, for example, speed up Wi-Fi and fix other hardware problems.
 Learn how to reset it from this video tutorial:

 Non-volatile RAM, or NVRAM, includes information about relevant settings for your startup disk, screen resolution, time zone and speaker volume.
-If you feel your MacBook starts to act up with signs like sound issues, resolution problems, or slow boot in startup, etc, you may need to reset the NVRAM.
+If you feel your MacBook Air or Pro starts to act up, with typical symptoms like sound issues, resolution problems, or slow boot in startup, etc., you may need to reset the NVRAM.
 How to do?
 It is simple.